 7. New Jersey law does not require private employers to provide employees with either paid or unpaid holiday leave and can require an employee to work weekends and/or holidays.
 A private employer does not have to pay an employee premium pay, like time and a half or double time, for working on weekends, night shifts, or holidays, unless that time worked qualifies the employee for overtime under standard overtime laws.
 An employee may be able to assert a religious basis for taking holiday time off; whether this is successful would depend on the facts of each individual situation.

 8. An employer is not required to pay an employee any wages for time spent complying with a jury summons or serving on a jury.
 An employer may not discharge, penalize, threaten, or otherwise coerce an employee because he or she is required to attend court for jury duty.

 9. Unfortunately, New Jersey state law does not require employers to pay hourly, non-exempt employees if they were unable to work a scheduled shift or day due to a declared state of emergency.
 If your employer gives you vacation time, it can force you to take vacation days for any days the business was closed due to a declared emergency that you were supposed to work.
-Employees who were unable to work due to a weather-related emergency or other disaster may be eligible for New Jersey temporary unemployment benefits.
+Employees who were unable to work due to a weather-related emergency or other disasters may be eligible for New Jersey temporary unemployment benefits.

 10. You are not entitled to “three strikes” or any sort of warning before you are terminated.
 New Jersey is an "employment at will" state, meaning that an employer or employee may terminate the relationship at any time, without a reason and without cause.
 An employer may not terminate a worker’s employment for an unlawful cause, however, such as in violation of the New Jersey Law Against Discrimination (NJLAD), in retaliation for reporting harassment or discrimination in the workplace, or for whistleblowing.
 If you suspect you've been terminated for an unlawful reason, you may have grounds for a wrongful termination claim.